ticky/dotfiles/readme.md

 There is no special method to updating.
 Simply pull any changes into your working copy and restart your shell.

-NOTE: .osx defaults will not be set on shell restart.
+NOTE: OS X defaults will not be set on shell restart.

 ## Platform-specific `bin` directories